All Episodes

 You don't recall just minutes ago where you were passed out behind the wheel in the drive-thru?

-You don't recall that at all.
+You don't recall that at all?

-I I wasn't driving.
+I wasn't driving.

 So far as I'm aware, you're the only person that's been seen in this vehicle, right?

-Yeah, one person.
+Yeah, only person.

 You've been in the driver's seat the whole time.